Mortimer House, South Kensington: Design

 The house is built in the late 19th-century Tudorbethan style in red and blue interspersed brickwork, with various decorations including gables and statues of griffins and bears with shields.
 Tall groups of brick chimney stacks surmount the property.
 The stables of the house have a conical roof and are now garages.
 A swimming pool in a conservatory was added in the late 20th century.
 The Survey of London described the interior as having "...a predictable eclecticism of style, ranging from Jacobean in the long hallway containing an oak open-well staircase with twisted balusters and wide handrail to Adamesque in the double drawing-room at the front.
 The fittings include fine marble chimneypieces in a late-eighteenth-century manner.
 A room on the first floor may originally have been used as a chapel."
-The London: North edition of the Pevsner Architectural Guides describes Mortimer House as "a picturesque composition", highlighting its "Tudor chimneys with crenelated pots and stone mullions".
+The London: North volume of the Pevsner Architectural Guides describes Mortimer House as "a picturesque composition", highlighting its "Tudor chimneys with crenelated pots and stone mullions".